8 meeting management tools to help you get organized

 Meeting template library and meeting agenda examples

 Free plan?
 Vowel offers a free plan which gives you access to all the basic features, with some time limits on meeting length, search history, and meeting participants.
-Upgrade to the Pro plan at $9.99 per member* per month to increase these limits and enjoy advanced transcription and video downloads.
-For even longer meetings or large-scale meetings, the Business plan at $19.99 per member per month offers you this, plus advanced integrations and company branding.
+For longer meetings or large-scale meetings, the Business plan at $16.49 per member per month (paid annually) offers you this, plus advanced integrations and custom URLs.

 * Members are your paid team members — meeting guests are always free.